How to write a fairy tale

 To Sum Up

-The best way for students to understand how to write their own fairy tales is to learn from the masters.
+The best way for students to understand how to write their fairy tales is to learn from the masters.

 Students will learn lots and discover tons of inspiration from the famous stories collected by the likes of the Brothers Grimm and Hans Christian Anderson.